Updated April 26, 2021

 You’ll also find a public car park a 5 minute walk north-west along Taiwan Boulevard, as well as storied basement parking in the building directly opposite (inbound to the train station side).

-Evergreen has a relaxed ambiance and is almost within shouting distance of one of the other hotels, the Tempus, which you can view through the window on the top left of the picture.
+Evergreen has a relaxed ambiance and is almost within shouting distance of one of the other hotels, the Tempus, visible through the window on the top left of the picture.

 The booths are accessed through descending the stairs on the right.
 More booths are upstairs on the 2nd floor.